kusholino/checkmk-trial-reset/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements please open an issue or submit a pull request.

-## Contact

-If you have any questions or need assistance, feel free to contact the me:

-**Email**: joachim.stoeckeler@outlook.com

-Feel free to reach out with any questions, suggestions or bug reports.